Skip to content

 • Modularization: The schema is strictly split into:

-• common_types.json: Reusable primitives (IDs, paths, weights).
+• common_types.json: Reusable primitives (IDs, paths) and logic/expression types.

 • server_to_client.json: The "envelope" defining the message types.